+Any IP connected to the AXI Slave GP port will be mapped into the system memory map.
 MMIO can be used read/write a memory mapped location.
-A MMIO read or write command can transfer 32 bits of data.
-MMIO is most appropriate for reading and writing small amounts of data.
+A MMIO read or write command is a single transaction to transfer 32 bits of data to or from a memory location.
+As burst instructions are not supported, MMIO is most appropriate for reading and writing small amounts of data to/from IP connect to the AXI Slave GP ports.